shearertzach/Accuweather-API/README.md

 Accuweather's provides a public API to developers.
 This library/API will allow those who use node related frameworks to access and use the Accuweather API easier.

+### Note

+This library takes advantage of Node 18's experimental fetch feature due to build errors using node-fetch with Typescript.

 ## Installation and Usage

 ```bash